kescherCode/catstodon/README.md

 - Allow higher resolution images.
 (4096x4096 instead of the previous limit of 1920x1080)

 ## Previous differences now merged into glitch-soc
 - Fixed incorrect upload size limit display when adding new a new custom emoji. ([Pull request](https://github.com/glitch-soc/mastodon/pull/1763))
+- Everything merged into vanilla Mastodon

 ## Previous differences now merged into vanilla Mastodon
 - The period of retention of IP addresses and sessions was made configurable. ([Pull request](https://github.com/mastodon/mastodon/pull/18757))